sandberg-lab/NASC-seq/README.md

 # NASC-seq analysis pipeline

+This repository contains the scripts that were used for the processing of NASC-seq data from the related manuscript (Hendriks et al. under review).
+This approach is based on the implementation of a binomial mixture model from the GRAND-SLAM method (Jürges et al. Bioinformatics, 2018) that was originally used for the analysis of bulk SLAM-seq data (Herzog et al. Nature Methods, 2017).

 ## System Requirements

 No custom hardware was used, but the use of a computing cluster is recommended.